WPP-Public/akqa-nz-dom-class/README.md

 ```

 ### Remove
-Removes the specified class from the html element if it exists.
+Removes the specified class from the HTML element if it exists.
 This method is chainable.

 ```javascript
 el_class.remove( 'class-to-remove' );